geobacter-rs/about/README.md

 Legionella enables a number of LLVM options which would too costly to run for all crates.

-Currently, AMDGPU is the focus.
+Currently, AMDGPU and HPC is the focus.
 In the future, support for generating eBPF functions will be added.
 Later, HLS will be supported.

 ## How does this work?